-N/A - "configurable" is not selected in FDP_FIL_EXT.1.1/KM.
+N/A - "configurable" is not selected in FDP_FIL_EXT.1.1/KM for either ST.

 [Conditional - If "configurable" is selected in FDP_FIL_EXT.1.1/KM, then:] the evaluator shall examine the guidance documentation and verify that it describes the process of configuring the TOE for whitelisting and blacklisting KM peripheral devices and the administrative privileges required to do this.